 India’s fight against coronavirus was effective, PM Modi tells CMs

-New Delhi, Jun 16: Prime Minister Narendra Modi is holding discussions with chief ministers and Lt governors of 21 states and union territories on Tuesday on ways to check the spread of novel coronavirus as thousands of fresh cases are being reported daily.
-This is Modi's sixth interaction with the chief ministers since the outbreak of the deadly virus.
+New Delhi, Jun 16: Prime Minister Narendra Modi held discussions with chief ministers and Lt governors of 21 states and union territories on Tuesday on ways to check the spread of novel coronavirus as thousands of fresh cases are being reported daily.

+The Prime Minister claimed that the impact of coronavirus in India is not as worse as in several other parts of the world.
+The death rate is also low as compared to most other nations, he added.

+Modi also said that the fight against COVID-19 is a fine example of cooperative federalism in which the Centre and the states are working together to contain the spread of the deadly virus.

+It is unimaginable to move out without a mask, Modi said urging people to follow social distancing norms.

+He also said any death due to the virus is tragic.
 The two-day virtual meet comes as the country witnesses an unabated spike in coronavirus cases.

 India registered over 10,000 COVID-19 cases for the fifth day in a row pushing the tally to 3,43,091 on Tuesday, while the death toll rose to 9,900 with 380 new fatalities.
 Chief ministers of Punjab, Kerala, Goa, Uttarakhand, Jharkhand, and those of the northeastern states among others are talking part in the meet.
 LGs and administrators of some union territories are also attending Tuesday's brainstorming session.

 Novel super-potent human antibodies provide protection against COVID-19